Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Effect of the Query Language

-\textbf{Results.} We report citation accuracies for the four variants in Figure~\ref{fig:qlang}, broken down by target language for each model.
+\paragraph{Results.} We report citation accuracies for the four variants in~\autoref{fig:qlang}, broken down by target language for each model.
 Across more than half of the model-language combinations (28 out of 48), we observe the highest citation accuracy when the cited document is in the query language and all other documents are in English (\ding{117}).
 In 17 of these 28 cases, the second-best performance is when all documents are in the query language (\ding{108}).
 Since the \ding{117} configuration generally outperforms the \ding{108} variant, this suggest that models benefit from a language contrast between the cited and the remaining documents rather than simply having more documents match the query language.
 French follows this trend most strongly, with 4 out of 6 models exhibiting it.
 One possible explanation is that, as a relatively high-resource language, models have strong enough French representations, allowing them to effectively leverage the contrast and identify the most relevant document in context.

-We further see that smaller models (8B) generally achieve lower accuracies than larger models (\textit{e.g.,} \textsc{LLaMA-3.3} 70B, \textsc{Gemma-3} 27B), extending our earlier observation from Section~\ref{sec:res_1_1} that model size improves citation accuracy for English to non-English settings as well.
+We further see that smaller models (8B) generally achieve lower accuracies than larger models (e.g., \textsc{LLaMA-3.3} 70B, \textsc{Gemma-3} 27B), extending our earlier observation from Section~\ref{sec:res_1_1} that model size improves citation accuracy for English to non-English settings as well.
 Larger models also exhibit citation accuracies that are more tightly clustered across the four variants, suggesting greater robustness to language variation in the input context.

 Together, these results suggest that query language plays a key role in models' language preference: models tend to favor citing documents in the same language as the query, even when that language is not English.
-Interestingly, this mirrors findings in scientometrics literature, where humans also exhibit an ``own-language preference'', tending to select and cite sources in the language of their writing \citep{yitzhakiLanguagePreferenceSociology1998, egghe_2005_rolp}.
-Detailed numerical results are in Appendix~\ref{appendix:qlang_results}.
+Interestingly, this mirrors findings in scientometrics literature, where humans also exhibit an ``own-language preference,'' tending to select and cite sources in the language of their writing \citep{yitzhakiLanguagePreferenceSociology1998, egghe_2005_rolp}.